brianmcn/Zelda1RandoTools/doc/use.md

 'Pause/Reset timer' button - Click this to pause the timer.
 You will then be given options to click on, to either resume or reset the timer.

-'Spot Summary' - Mouse-hovering 'Spot Summary' displays all the possible overworld locations that can be found, graying out the subset you have already found.
+<a id="spot-summary">'Spot Summary'</a> - Mouse-hovering 'Spot Summary' displays all the possible overworld locations that can be found, graying out the subset you have already found.
 This makes it easy to get an overview glance at what remains to be found, or see e.g. how many large secrets or door repair charges remain, if you have been marking those diligently.